 Sift together the flour, baking powder and salt.

 In a mixing bowl cream together the coconut oil and sugar.
-Add eggs one at a time, mixing well between each.
-Add vanilla extract and sweet potato and mix again until very well combined.
+Next add eggs one at a time, mixing well between each.
+Then, add vanilla extract and sweet potato and mix again until very well combined.

 Add flour mixture and stir until just combined then gently mix in the apple and pecans.